We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission.Β Learn more.

 Sprains involve the stretching or tearing of the ankle ligaments, while fractures indicate a broken bone.

-Both result in pain, swelling, and difficulty bearing weight, with treatments focusing on rest, compression, elevation, and immobilization.
+Both result in pain, swelling, and difficulty bearing weight.

 Head Injuries